bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 * **Hierarchical Transforms**: Create parent-child relationships between entities.
 Parent transforms (translation, rotation, scale) are propagated to their children
 * **Properties**: Components can derive the "Properties" trait, which enables interacting with a struct's fields using field name strings.
 This automatically enables component serialization, deserialization, diffs, and patching.
 This is much like the "reflection" concept found in other languages.
 * **Productive Compile Times**: Changes to the examples can generally compile in ~0.6-2.5 seconds with the "fast compiles" config

+That being said, Bevy is still in the very early stages.
+I consider it to be in the "prototyping" phase: features are missing, APIs will change, and documentation is sparse.
+I don't yet recommend using Bevy in serious projects unless you are willing to deal with gaps and instability.

 Hopefully at this point you are either (1) jazzed about Bevy or (2) not reading anymore.
 So lets take a deeper look into what Bevy currently is, and then at then end, where we'd like to take it.